pism/pism/doc/sphinx/climate_forcing/surface.rst

 By default PISM uses a constant value for standard deviation, which is set by the configuration parameter :config:`surface.itm.std_dev`.

 Note that melt is prohibited if the air temperature is below a threshold, which can be set by :config:`surface.itm.background_melting_temp`.
 This is to avoid melt rates from high insolation values and low albedo values, when it is too cold to actually melt.

+Note that when used with periodic climate data (air temperature and precipitation) that is read from a file (see section :ref:`sec-atmosphere-given`), use of :config:`time_stepping.hit_multiples` is recommended: set it to the length of the climate data period in years.

+This model provides the following scalar:

+- :var:`surface_accumulation_rate`
+- :var:`surface_melt_rate`
+- :var:`surface_runoff_rate`

+and these 2D diagnostic quantities (averaged over reporting intervals; positive flux corresponds to ice gain):

+- :var:`surface_accumulation_flux`
+- :var:`surface_melt_flux`
+- :var:`surface_runoff_flux`
+- :var:`surface_insolation_melt_flux`
+- :var:`surface_temperature_melt_flux`
+- :var:`surface_offset_melt_flux`
+- :var:`albedo`
+- :var:`transmissivity`
+- :var:`TOAinsol`, the daily insolation at the top of the atmosphere
+- :var:`qinsol`, the average insolation at the top of the atmosphere, averaged over the time of the day when the solar angle is higher than `\Phi`.

+This makes it easy to compare the surface mass balance computed by the model to its individual components:

 .. _sec-surface-pik: